astan-hue/GE-IT-Skills-portfolio/README.md

 Uplifting the livelihood of regular people.

 ## About Me
-Hello I am a 3rd Entrepreneurship student in ateneo, I love watching youtube videos during my spare time to learn something new everyday when I have more time gaming and calisthenics is my passion.
+Hello I am a 3rd year Entrepreneurship student in ateneo, I love watching youtube videos during my spare time to learn something new everyday when I have more time gaming and calisthenics is my passion.
 I hope to one day be a successful Entrepreneur.

 ## Skills